 A few years ago he released a similar tool, but it is build in Excel/Google Sheets and isn’t the most user friendly if you aren’t comfortable in Excel.
 It was supremely valuable to me, and was the main inspiration for my app.

 For the location-based frost-date data, I’m using the Farmsense API data to get the nearest NOAA station and then the average last spring frost date.
-I chose to stay on the conservative side, using 30% probability at 36 degrees, which is the the highest temperature frost can occur.
+I’m going with the date that has 30% probability at 32 degrees.

 This app was a labor of love, but if you want to support me and my efforts, you buy one of my garden tool recommendations or just send me some money via PayPal.